 Elisabeth owns her own PR firm in Richmond, Golden Word.

 Both of her grandfathers were former military, and she has many friends that serve and have served.
 Every year, she finds Freedom Ruck powerfully moving and personally motivating.

 Valerie Reynolds: Vic's Cousin & Social Media Support

-Val and Vic mile marker 30 during Vic's first Freedom Ruck in 2013.
+Val and Vic mile marker 30 during Vic's first Freedom Ruck in 2014.

-Four years ago my cousin, Vic Wise, called me to run an idea by me.
+Six years ago my cousin, Vic Wise, called me to run an idea by me.
 He wanted to do a (borderline crazy) physical challenge to say thank you to our servicemen and women (and to inspire others to do the same).
 He knew he wanted to call it Freedom Ruck, and he wanted to walk 100 miles in under 48 hours.
 He asked if I would help by lending social media support.

-It was just the two of us for about 30 miles during the first Freedom Ruck in 2013.
+It was just the two of us for about 30 miles during the first Freedom Ruck in 2014.
 Today, because of his appreciation for those who serve and love for our country, our Freedom Ruck family has grown and inspired us.

 Thank you all for following along, for sharing our mission online and via word of mouth, for coming out to shake Vic’s hand, to ruck alongside him, for your financial donations, for your comments and messages of love and encouragement.